ArashPartow/exprtk/readme.txt

 In the example above the  generic function 'toupper' expects only  one input parameter  of type  string, as  noted by  the parameter sequence string passed during the constructor.
 When executed, the function will return as a result a copy  of the input string converted to  uppercase form.
+An example expression  using the toupper function  registered as the symbol 'toupper' is as follows:

+   "'ABCDEF' == toupper('aBc') + toupper('DeF')"

-When  adding a  string type  returning generic  function to  a  symbol table,  the  'add_function'  is   invoked  with  an  extra   parameter (e_ft_strfunc) that denotes the function should be treated as a string returning function type.
+Note: When adding a string type returning generic function to a symbol table,  the  'add_function'  is   invoked  with  an  extra   parameter (e_ft_strfunc) that denotes the function should be treated as a string returning function type.
 The  following example demonstrates how  this